OPMDG/opm-doc/probes/check_pgactivity.rst

  Perfdata contains the size of each database.

  Critical and Warning thresholds accept either a raw number, a percentage, or a size (eg. 2.5G).
 They are applied on the size difference for each database since the last execution.
 The aim is to detect unexpected database size variation.

  This service supports both \ ``--dbexclude``\  and \ ``--dbinclude``\  parameters.

+ Required privileges: unprivileged role.